QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 4. Event combining: You are now ready to set parameters that determine the *post-processing* of events.
    The first post-processing steps combine events that are likely to be *syllables* that are part of the same *call*.
 5. Event Filtering: Now add in the event filters in the same seqeunce that they appear in the config file.
   This sequence cannot currently be changed because it is determined by the underlying code.
 There are event filters for duration, bandwidth, periodicity of component syllables within a call and finally acoustic activity in the sidebands of an event.
     1. Set the `duration` parameters for filtering events on their time duration.
     2. Set the `bandwidth` parameters for filtering events on their bandwidth.
     3. Set the parameters for filtering based on `periodicity` of component syllables within a call.
     4. Set the parameters for filtering based on the _acoustic activity in their side bands_.

+    > [!NOTE] You are unlikely to want to use all filters.
+Some may be irrelevant to your target call.

 At the end of this process, you are likely to have a mixture of true-positives, false-positives and false-negatives.
 The goal is to set the parameter values so that the combined FP+FN total is minimized.
 You should adjust parameter